 Pets and Disasters – American Veterinary Medical Association (AVMA)

 AVMA has developed a Pet Evacuation Kit to help those in a storm’s path safely account for their pets as they prepare to leave the area.

 Pets in Evacuation Centers – Centers for Disease Control (CDC)

 Know the risks of housing animals and people in one location; and how to minimize the health risks of pets in human evacuation centers.

 Each type of disaster requires different measures to keep your pets safe, so the best thing you can do for yourself and your pets is to be prepared.

 Learn how to prepare your pets for an emergency evacuation and help them recover afterward.

-U.S. Department of Homeland Security – Pets and Animals
+Prepare Your Pets for Disasters – U.S. Department of Homeland Security

 Know what disasters could affect your area, which could call for an evacuation and when to shelter in place.
 Includes tips for large animals.